AlaaShuftai/Data-Analysis-2-Project/Naive Bayes Classifier/readme.md

 ### Model Choice:
 A Naive Bayes Classifier was used to predict the target variable, **Survived** (whether a passenger survived or not).
 This classification model is suitable for this task, where the goal is to predict a binary outcome (survived or not).

-### Performance Evaluation:
-The performance of the Naive Bayes model was evaluated using common classification metrics:
-- **Accuracy**: The ratio of correct predictions to total predictions made by the model.
-- **Precision**: The percentage of true positive predictions out of all positive predictions.
-- **Recall**: The model's ability to correctly identify all true positive instances.
-- **F1 Score**: A harmonic mean of precision and recall, balancing false positives and false negatives.

-### Insights Gained:
-The analysis yielded several interesting findings:
-- **Passenger Class and Gender**: The `Pclass` and `Sex_male` features significantly influenced survival outcomes.
-Lower-class passengers and males were less likely to survive.
-- **Fare**: Higher ticket fares correlated with a higher likelihood of survival, indicating that wealthier passengers may have had better access to resources during the disaster.
-- **Age and Family**: The `Age`, `SibSp`, and `Parch` features showed moderate importance, suggesting that family relationships and age also affected survival chances.
-- **Embarkation Point**: The place of embarkation (captured by `Embarked_Q` and `Embarked_S`) had a smaller, but noticeable influence on survival.

 ### libraries we used: